qhull/qhull/README.txt

 	- build the project

     - create a "Win32 console application" called "qhull"
-	- move unix.c from "qhull source"
+	- Move unix.c from "qhull source"
-	- Set the library file in Project:Settings..., Link
+	- Add the library file created by "library"
 	- Qhull does not use other libraries

     - create a "Win32 console application" called "qconvex"
-	- move qconvex.c from "qhull source"
+	- Move qconvex.c from "qhull source"
-	- Set the library file in Project:Settings..., Link
+	- Copy the library file from "qhull"

     - do the same for qdelaun.c, qhalf, qvoronoi.c, user_eg.c, user_eg2.c
 	- delete "qhull sources" since it is no longer needed
-	- Set the library file in Project:Settings..., Link
 	- use Project:Settings to make any changes
 	- use batch build to rebuild everything

   Qhull compiles with Borland C++ 5.0 bcc32.
 A Makefile is included.
-  Execute 'make -f MBorland'.
+  Execute 'make -f Mborland'.
 If you use the Borland IDE, set the ANSI option in Options:Project:Compiler:Source:Language-compliance.

   Qhull compiles with Borland C++ 4.02 for Win32 and DOS Power Pack.
-  Use 'make -f MBorland -D_DPMI'.
+  Use 'make -f Mborland -D_DPMI'.
 Qhull 1.0 compiles with Borland C++ 4.02.
 For rbox 1.0, use "bcc32 -WX -w- -O2-e -erbox -lc rbox.c".
   Use the same options for Qhull 1.0.
 [D. Zwick]